pantheon-systems/documentation/source/_docs/guides/circleci.md

     Click **Create Repository** to complete.

-2. From the instructions GitHub presents, push the code to the new remote repository:
+2. From your local terminal, use GitHub's instructions to push your project code to the new remote repository:

     ```nohighlight
     git remote add origin git@github.com:YOUR-ORG/YOUR-PROJECT
     git push -u origin master
     ```

-3. Once the push is complete, reload your browser to see your files in the repository:
+3. Once the push is complete on your local, reload the browser to see your files in the GitHub repository:

     ![Initial commit to new repo](/source/docs/assets/images/integrations/first_commit.png)

-4. Create a GitHub token.
-Refer to the [GitHub documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) if you're unfamiliar with the process.
-Save this for the CircleCI configuration step.
-Be sure to give it the "repo" or "private repo" scope to match the privacy settings defined in step 1.
+4. Create a new [GitHub access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+Keep the token handy so we can use it on CircleCI later.
+Be sure to give it the "repo" or "private repo" scope to match the privacy settings for the GitHub repository.

-## Create A New Site On Pantheon and Push Initial GitHub Commit
+## Run the Project on Pantheon
-Now we will spin up a Drupal 8 site, then overwrite the default installation with the code from our github repo.
+Now we will spin up a Drupal 8 site, then overwrite the default installation with code from our GitHub repository.

-1. From your User or Agency dashboard, [create a vanilla Drupal 8 site](/docs/create-sites).
+1. From your Pantheon User or Organization Dashboard, [create a new Drupal 8 site](/docs/create-sites) and click **Visit your Pantheon Dashboard**.

-2. From the new site's dashboard, visit your development site, and complete the site configuration.
-You will need the Site Name, Admin email and password when configuring CircleCI shortly.
+2. Click **Visit Development Site** and complete the Drupal 8 installation process.
+Keep the Site Name, Admin email and password handy so we can use it on CircleCI later.

-3. Commit your `settings.php` changes from the Site Dashboard, then change the connection mode to **Git**.
+3. Commit your `settings.php` changes to the Dev environment from the Site Dashboard, then change the connection mode to **Git**.

 4. Under Connection Info, copy the **SSH clone URL**:

     ![SSH Clone URL from dashboard](/source/docs/assets/images/integrations/ssh_url.png)

-5. Paste the URL into a text editor, and copy the git repository URL; it's the middle part which begins `ssh://` and ends with `.git`:
+5. Paste the URL into a local text editor, and copy the Git repository URL; it's the middle part which begins `ssh://` and ends with `.git`:

     ![SSH Clone URL Detail](/source/docs/assets/images/integrations/ssh_url_det.png)

-6. With that URL, create this git command and execute in your repo directory:
+6. With that URL, create and run the following Git command in the root directory of your local project:

     ```bash
     git remote add pantheon ssh://codeserver...drush.in:2222/~/repository.git